-Recently, I saw a news flash that McDonalds and other companies, after criticism over paper cup litter, said that paper cups are "technically recyclable."
+Recently, I saw a news flash that McDonald’s and other companies, after criticism over paper cup litter, said that paper cups are “technically recyclable.”
+This is not horseshoes.

-Technically doesn't count in recycling.
+Technically doesn’t count in recycling.
 What counts is whether the material actually gets recycled.
 Another thing you may not realize is that products are not necessarily recycled into the same type of product.
 They may be recycled into a number of dead-end products.
-Products that will themselves end up in land-fills.
-As always, the best solution is to use less throw-aways, whenever you can.
+Products that will themselves end up in landfills.
+As always, the best solution is to use fewer throw-aways, whenever you can.

-Many products are labelled recyclable, and even bear recycling symbols, such as the numbered symbols for plastics.
-However, not all local recycling operations are the same, and your facility may not be able to handle many "recyclable" materials.
+Many products are labeled recyclable and even bear recycling symbols, such as the numbered symbols for plastics.
+However, not all local recycling operations are the same, and your facility may not be able to handle many “recyclable” materials.

-There are, for instance, some "eco-friendly" companies using plastic pouches for cleaning products that have the word recyclable printed in large fonts.
+There are, for instance, some “eco-friendly” companies using plastic pouches for cleaning products that have the word recyclable printed in large fonts.
 Upon closer inspection, however, you will find out that the only way to recycle these containers is to save them up and send them off to the company, which will then do something mysterious with them.
 How many customers are actually going to do this?
 In other words, these packages are not recyclable in a practical sense.
-However, certain companies which offer cleaning products or other products in recyclable plastic pouches, as opposed to bottles, may be pulling your leg a bit about how recyclable the package is, but they may be using less material, overall.
+These companies offering cleaning products or other products in recyclable plastic pouches, as opposed to bottles, may be pulling your leg a bit about how recyclable the package is, even they may be using less material, overall.